DREAMING IN SUBTITLES

 Then I saw his gloves at the foot of my bed.

 “You don’t understand,” he said.
-I turned to see him looking out the parking lot window.
+Death was beside me, looking out the window to the parking lot.
 “Me, coming here, dressed in reflections, it’s no small thing.
 You’ve been gifted.”

 “Gifted?
 Oh, thanks for taking me when the last thing I did was yell at my daughter!”
 I tried to kick his stupid gloves off the bed.